tgxn/lemmy-modder/README.md

 - option to remove "ignore" reports that we dont wanna action

 thinking methods

  - browser plugins - too much work/hard to manage thru ui upgrades/will break
  - website  - suffers issues with cors logins, could be possible in future
  - local app - can work currently, doesn't rely on server owners to install/update
  - backend container sits with lemmy instance - overhead to manage for admins, possibly better access to data from db

+## Result

+Simple [Electron](http://electron.atom.io) application that loads a URL passed on the command line in a windo

+React frontend

 ## Running